 This activity is featured by the highest level of safety with an overall mortality of less than 1%, and by the highest oncological complexity of the patients treated, with one of the larger series of single session removals of colorectal liver metastases, the highest number of lesions ever removed in a patient in a single operation, and one of the higher rate of advanced primary tumours successfully treated.

-Moreover, the team is well known for the originality of the skills developed in the recent years featured by new surgical procedure to face safely to tumor presenting high complexity.
-The team in particular is a worldwide recognized leader in ultrasound guided liver surgery by introducing for the first time the use of contrast agents intraoperatively for better tumor staging and by developing new techniques for saving normal hepatic tissue although clearing the liver from all the tumor whenever their anatomic position and relationship is.
+Moreover, the team is well known for the originality of the skills developed in the recent years featured by new surgical procedure to face safely to tumour presenting high complexity.
+The team in particular is a worldwide recognized leader in ultrasound guided liver surgery by introducing for the first time the use of contrast agents intraoperatively for better tumour staging and by developing new techniques for saving normal hepatic tissue although clearing the liver from all the tumour whenever their anatomic position and relationship is.

 Current Teaching Activity: Professor Torzilli currently teaches at Humanitas University as Professor of surgery.

 He specialized in 1993 at Milan University in General Surgery and in 1999 he collected the PhD at the School of Medicine at Tokyo University.